 There were no major changes to the radioactive liquid, gaseous or solid waste treatment systems during this reporting period.

-There were three changes to VPAP-2103S, Offsite Dose Calculation Manual, during this reporting period.
+There was one change made to VPAP-2103S, Offsite Dose Calculation Manual, during this reporting period.
 Attachment 3 provides the changes to VPAP-2103S.